BLOG

 Obsessed with learning new things.
 Trying to learn and defend truth.

-Living in Idaho, graduated in Financial Economics from BYU-Idaho, and getting ready to launch several political projects in 2023.
+Living in Idaho, graduated in Financial Economics from BYU-Idaho, and getting ready to launch several civic education projects.

 I own a website and marketing business called ArcFires.
-Keep an eye out for my upcoming political projects: Liberty Library, the American Center for Civic Training, and the Healing of America Foundation.
+Keep an eye out for my upcoming civic education projects: Liberty Library and the American Center for Civic Training.

 Recent Comments